Beliavsky/Fortran-code-on-GitHub/README.md

 [Modular computation tool chain library (mctc-lib)](https://github.com/grimme-lab/mctc-lib): common tool chain to use molecular structure data in various applications, from grimme-lab.
 This library provides a unified way to perform operations on molecular structure data, like reading and writing to common geometry file formats.

+[MolAlignLib](https://github.com/qcuaeh/molalignlib): Fortran and Python library based on random rotations and quasi-local RMSD minimizations to align rigid molecules and clusters.
+Associated paper: M. Vasquez-Perez, L. A. Zarate-Hernandez, C. Z. Gomez-Castro, U. A. Nolasco-Hernandez.
+[A Practical Algorithm to Solve the Near-Congruence Problem for Rigid Molecules and Clusters](https://pubs.acs.org/doi/10.1021/acs.jcim.2c01187), Journal of Chemical Information and Modeling (2023)

 [mstore](https://github.com/grimme-lab/mstore): molecular structure store for testing, from grimme-lab

 [numsa](https://github.com/grimme-lab/numsa): solvent accessible surface area calculation, from grimme-lab